flipacholas/Architecture-of-consoles/articles/xbox.md

 {{< /float_group >}}

 Both chips are interconnected using a specialised bus called the **HyperTransport**.
-It's worth pointing out that some PC motherboards also included this technology, just with a different brand (i.e. MPCX → nForce MCP-D)
+It's worth pointing out that some PC motherboards also included this technology, just with a different brand (nForce MCP-D).

 #### Memory layout

-The Xbox includes a total of **64 MiB of DDR SRAM**, this type of RAM is very fast compared to what the competition offers, however it's also shared across all the components of this system.
+The Xbox includes a total of **64 MiB of DDR SRAM**, this type of RAM is very fast compared to what the competition offers.
+However, it's also shared across all components of this system.
 Hence, once more, we find ourselves in front of another **unified memory architecture** or 'UMA' layout.

 {{< float_group >}}